kineticdata/peripherals-google-apps/bridge-adapters/kinetic-bridgehub-adapter-google-admin/README.md

      * To configure the bridge adapter to use the **P12 file**, access to the file system that the __Agent__ is running on is required.
      * If you don't have access to the __Agent's__ file system the the **P12 file** needs to be converted to a **Private Key**.
 #### Extract **Private Key** from  **P12 file**
+Not all machines are capable of running these commands.
+Access to the openssl command (which includes OSX and most versions of Linux by default) is required.
   1. In the terminal run `openssl pkcs12 -info -in INFILE.p12 -nodes -nocerts` command.
      * Visit [Private Key from the P12 file](https://www.ssl.com/how-to/export-certificates-private-key-from-pkcs12-file-with-openssl/) for more information.
   2. Copy the **Private Key** to config (Do not edit)